 High Holy Days can’t happen without the help of our many dedicated volunteers.
 Volunteering at High Holy Days counts toward your Avodah hours.
 Register to volunteer.

 For more information on volunteering, contact firstname.lastname@example.org.

 Glitter Kehilla invites Jews in their 20s and 30s of all genders and sexualities to come together for High Holidays with the Kehilla community.
 Tickets for Glitter Kehilla are sliding scale — a meaningful contribution as you’re able is appreciated, but no one is turned away for lack of funds.

 We’ll be sitting together at the Scottish Rite Center in the balcony to the right.
-We’ll have the space marked with signs and something shiny.
+We’ll have the space marked with signs.

-Join us for Glitter Tashlich on TBD at 6:00pm.
+Join us for Glitter Tashlich on Monday, September 10th at 6:00pm.
 We’ll be meeting at 17th St. and Lakeside Drive on the grassy knoll.
 Please bring a vegetarian dish to share!

-Glitter Kehilla is building a radical Jewish community of people in our 20s and 30s of all genders and sexualities coming together for meaningful Jewish ritual, social justice work, learning, and more.
+Glitter Kehilla is building a radical Jewish community of people in our 20s and 30s (ish).
+We center queer leadership, and our community is all genders and orientations.
+We create meaningful Jewish rituals, celebrate holidays, learn together.
+We’re fabulous: join us!

 Services for Erev Rosh Hashana, Rosh Hashanah, Kol Nidre and Yom Kippur will be held at the Oakland Scottish Rite Center (located at 1547 Lakeside Drive, Oakland, CA 94612).
 Douglas Parking has generously donated the following complimentary parking lots to be used during these services:

 - Lot 69 at Harrison and 15th Streets